Boardwalk Empire (episode): Plot

-Nucky dines with four major mob figures: New York's Arnold Rothstein and Charles "Lucky" Luciano, and Chicago's "Big Jim" Colosimo and Johnny Torrio.
+Nucky dines with four major mob figures: Arnold Rothstein and his protege Charles "Lucky" Luciano of New York, and "Big Jim" Colosimo and his right-hand man Johnny Torrio of Chicago.
 Rothstein and Torrio are eager to buy alcohol from Nucky, but Colosimo declines as he considers it too risky.
 Rothstein requests some liquor for a friend's wedding and Nucky agrees to sell him his latest shipment, on the condition that Rothstein's own men pick it up.
-Rothstein asks to defer payment until tomorrow.
-As Jimmy waits for Nucky outside, he befriends Torrio's ambitious bodyguard, Al Capone.
+Rothstein asks to defer payment until the following day.
+As Jimmy waits for Nucky outside, he befriends Colosimo’s driver, Al Capone.
 The next day, Rothstein, a well-known card shark, takes Nucky's casino for over $90,000.
 Nucky is furious, realizing that Rothstein has no intention of paying him for the whiskey.
-As he leaves, Nucky spots Margaret's husband Hans gambling with the money he had given her earlier; the two men argue and Nucky beats Hans and has him thrown out.
+As he leaves, he spots Margaret's husband Hans gambling with the money he had given her earlier; the two men argue and Nucky beats Hans and has him thrown out.
 That night, the drunken Hans severely beats Margaret, causing her to miscarry.

-Jimmy, Capone, and an unknown accomplice plot to hijack Rothstein's shipment.
+Jimmy, Capone and an unknown accomplice plot to hijack Rothstein's shipment.
 The episode returns to the conclusion of the opening robbery, in a montage interspersed with scenes from a comedy routine performed by Eddie Cantor attended by Nucky and his mistress.
-Capone, startled by a deer, opens fire and he and Jimmy are forced to kill all four of Rothstein's men.
-At the same time, only three miles away, a team of federal agents raid Mickey's operation.
-With Eli's help, Nucky deduces that Jimmy had informed on Mickey the day before and therefore must also be involved in the robbery.
+Capone, startled by a deer, opens fire, resulting in him and Jimmy being forced to kill all four of Rothstein's men.
+Meanwhile, only three miles away, a team of federal agents raid Mickey's operation.
+With Eli's help, Nucky deduces that Jimmy had informed on Mickey and therefore must also be involved in the robbery.
 When confronted, Jimmy admits that he counted on Nucky's forgiveness and again asks for his help with more aggressive criminal enterprises, claiming that violence is all he knows now.
-Jimmy seals Nucky's complicity by presenting him with a share of the money Capone earned by selling the stolen goods to Torrio and warns Nucky that he can no longer afford to be "half a gangster."
+Jimmy seals Nucky's complicity by presenting him with a share of the money Capone earned by selling the stolen goods to Torrio, warning Nucky that he can no longer afford to be "half a gangster."

-When he learns about Margaret's hospitalization, Nucky has Eli kidnap Hans, who is tied up, taken out to sea where Eli personally beats him to death, and thrown overboard.
-In Chicago, Colosimo prepares to open his restaurant for lunch and is shot in the back of the head by one of Torrio's associates while listening to his favorite Enrico Caruso record.
-A radio reports that the police, having found Hans' body in a fisherman's net, have named him as the key suspect in the murder of Rothstein's men, implying that Nucky will continue to protect Jimmy.
+When he learns about Margaret's hospitalization, Nucky has Eli kidnap Hans, who is tied up and taken out to sea.
+Eli personally beats him to death and throws him overboard.
+In Chicago, Colosimo prepares to open his restaurant for lunch and is shot in the back of the head by Frankie Yale on Torrio’s orders, which would allow Torrio to take over.
+Back in Atlantic City, the radio reports that police, having found Hans' body in a fisherman's net, have named him as the key suspect in the murder of Rothstein's men, implying that Nucky will continue to protect Jimmy.
 The episode ends with Nucky delivering flowers to a recovering and now-widowed Margaret.